 When trading breakouts or ranges, traders should attempt to follow certain rules with regards to the timing of Buying and Selling in order to attain some level of success.
 This same principle goes for fundamental analysis.
+Fundamental analysts believe that certain financial assets are wrongly priced during a specific time-frame and that their price will eventually be “corrected” in the long run.
 With fundamental analysis, your focus should be on the supply and demand of the commodity that you are interested in trading.
-For example, let’s say you want to trade Oil following news that war has broken out in a major oil-producing country in the Middle East.
+For example, let’s say you want to trade Oil following news that war has broken out in a major oil-producing country in the Middle East or for example, the war that broke out in Ukraine in February 2022.
 Your fundamental analysis may indicate that the supply of crude oil will be reduced, leading to a possible shortage in the market and hence a hike in prices.
 Fundamental analysis might prove a little challenging as it requires a basic understanding of macroeconomic principles.

 This article contains general information which doesn't take into account your personal circumstances.